fbpx

 Egress windows are an important feature that ensures your basement meets building codes.

-Space design and use
+Space Design and Use

 Once you’ve worked out the bare necessities, it’s time to start designing the space to fit your taste.
 The general use of your new basement will affect how you incorporate the above factors into the design.
 However, once you’ve worked out the major details required for safety and legal purposes, the basement’s your oyster.